Rokavolgy/df/README.md

 It is also possible to run inside after the build in the container.
 The script installs x264 to /usr/ , it seems /usr/local/ doesn't seem to work if LD_LIBRARY_PATH=/usr/local/lib64:/usr/local/lib:$LD_LIBRARY_PATH is not specified.

+For Alpaquita Linux only fontconfig and graphite2 is required, installable from apk.

 ## Requirements

 - Docker (for containerized builds)